Ringuma/Ringuma.github.io/README.md

+## Testing, Testing!!

+Is my new content being added?
+Hi!
+My name is Ringuma, and this is my GitHub page.
+I might change this soon...

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/Ringuma/Ringuma.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.